colorizer/100-days-of-code/r1-log.md

 ### Day 26

 Today I learnt about the various I/O features available in Fortran (sequential, stream, direct, asynchronous and so on).
 Comparatively short.
 Will do more.

+### Day 27

+Today has been very short.
+So, tight schedule.
+I'm contemplating taking a break for a week.
+Read partly on BLAS and LAPACK.